DKIM Proves the Domain. Not the Agent.

 Receivers verify the identity layer independently

-Any party with access to your public key — your compliance team, an audit system, a counterparty — can verify the X-MM-Identity-Sig header without contacting MultiMail.
-The public key is retrievable from the MultiMail API.
-Verification confirms the message was authorized by a specific API credential, sent by a named agent identifier, and that the body has not been altered since signing.
+Any party — your compliance team, an audit system, a counterparty — can verify the X-MultiMail-Identity claim without contacting MultiMail.
+The signing public key is published at /.well-known/multimail-signing-key.
+Verification confirms the message was sent from a specific operator and mailbox, under a stated oversight mode, and that the claim has not been altered since signing.

 4